Logarithm Calculator

 Where Logarithms Appear in Real Life

-Musical semitones2Frequency doubles every 12 semitones (one octave).
+Musical intervals2Frequency doubles every 12 semitones (one octave).
 A4 = 440 Hz, A5 = 880 Hz.
+The number of octaves between two frequencies is log₂(f₂/f₁).

-Compound interesteTime to grow = ln(target/start) / rate.
-To double: t = ln(2) / r ≈ 0.693 / r.
+Compound interesteTime to reach a target balance = ln(target/start) / rate.
+To double money at 5% annual interest: t = ln(2) / 0.05 = 13.86 years.

 The Antilog (Inverse Logarithm)

-The antilog reverses a logarithm: if log₁₀(x) = 2, then antilog₁₀(2) = 10² = 100.
+The antilog reverses a logarithm.
+If log₁₀(x) = 2, then antilog₁₀(2) = 10² = 100.
+The formula is:

 antilog_b(y) = b^y

-Common Log Values to Know
+Common Log Values Worth Memorising

 xlog₁₀(x)ln(x)log₂(x)